telestoworld/builder/smart-items.md

 - `props`: these are the values for the [parameters](#parameters) configured by the user (ie, using the Builder UI).
 So for instance lets say our `Door` smart item has a parameter `isLocked` that is of type `boolean` and is used to determine if the door can be opened or not, and the user used the Builder UI to toggle this parameter on, then when we spawn that smart item from our scene we should provide the argument props as `{ isLocked: true }`.

 - `channel`: The channel is an abstraction that's used to orchestrate actions between smart items and across peers in the same scene.
 In order to spawn a smart item we always need to provide a channel instance (the next section explains how to use the `channel` from within a smart item).
-In order to instantiate a `channel` to be able to `spawn` a smart item, we can use the `createChannel` implementation from `decentraland-builder-scripts`.
+In order to instantiate a `channel` to be able to `spawn` a smart item, we can use the `createChannel` implementation from `telestoworld-builder-scripts`.
 We will need the following arguments:
   - `peerId`: This is an `id` that should be that same for all the channels in the scene, but different between scenes running on different peers (browsers).
 We can just create a random id when the scene is started and use that one on all our channels for that scene.
   - `host`: The `entity` that's used as host for the smart item instance.
   - `bus`: a `MessageBus` instance, it should be the same for all the channels in a scene.